Colorado-Power-Electronics-Center/data_driven_component_level_design/README.md

         5) optimizer_fsw().
 This takes the selected components and runs through a generated list of potential switching frequencies, and returns the frequency that gives the lowest power loss given the selected components.

-INSTRUCTIONS FOR FRONTEND CODE
+INSTRUCTIONS FOR FRONTEND CODE: separate templates walkthrough

-Running the tool: The code has been structured such that the user does not need to enter the tool codebase or adjust the functions
-    of the tool itself in order to run their design.
+	Running the tool: The code has been structured such that the user does not need to enter the tool codebase or adjust the functions of the tool itself in order to run their design.
 In order to create a new design, the user must go to optimization_tool_case_statements.py and go to __main__() and then do the following:
 	    1. Add desired info to param_dict showing what kind of design runs to do.
 	    2. Update the following functions, adding case statements for the desired topology and operating conditions:
 	        i. get_params_separate()
 	        ii. set_optimization_variables_separate()
 	        iii. create_component_lists_separate()
 	        iv. power_pred_tot_separate()
 	        Additional functions that can be updated are:
 	        i. print_unnormalized_results()
 	    Descriptions of each function are included in the code as well as in step 5. of this README doc.
 Once these functions have been updated, the user runs __main__() inside optimization_tool_case_statements.py.

-Component selection: The code for selecting components given the results from the ML-based step of the tool are found in
+	Component selection: The code for selecting components given the results from the ML-based step of the tool are found in component_selection_case_statements.py.
-    component_selection_case_statements.py.
 The user also needs to update functions here with their desired case statement for their design:
 	    i. set_combo_variables()
 	    ii. set_inductor_attributes()
 	    iii. make_oririginal_arrays()
 	    iv. make_new_arrays()
 	    v. make_valid_arrays()
 	    vi. vectorize_equations()
 	    vii. determine_norm_scored_vars()
 	    Additional functions that can be updated are:
 	    i. print_practical()
 	    ii. print_theoretical()

 	    Once case statements are included for these functions, there are two major processes that can be run:

 	    1) predict_components(): The user updates this function with their design information, then the script will pull the optimized parameters from the ML-based step, and use these to return lists of real, commercially available components after running the exhaustive search with a set n choices per component database (the major function to note here is make_component_predictions_bf()).
 Include predict_components() in __main__() of component_selection_case_statements.py and run __main__().

 	    2) compare_combinations(): This process can be used to compare the selected component combination with the theoretical values from the ML-based step.
 To run this process, the compare_combinations() function also needs dict_index and set_combo_dict to be updated, in order to specify which design they are running, and which components they intend to use, respectively.

 	    To run, the user goes to __main__() inside component_selection_case_statements.py and runs the script.